onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 3. Click `Confirm`
 4. You should see a permission priming screen
 5. Click `Enable webcam`
-6. You should see the permission denied / recovery screen
+6. You should see the permission denied / recovery screen if the browser does not remember previous decision

 ##### 21. Check an intro screen is displayed when entering the cross-device  flow
 (on Firefox, Safari, IE11 and Microsoft Edge browsers)